-ne of the best-preserved of the occupation is the large cemetery to the north of in the Gaudo localita, which shows similarities with other sites around Campania in the third millennium BCE, and three smaller cemeteries near Eboli, Pontecagnano, and Buccino, all of which boast features of the Gaudo culture.
-The continuity between these sites is significant, as that the was continually occupied before the arrival of the Greeks and also suggests tindigenous groups of varying ethnicitiesAnother indicator of this is the plethora of burial types that are found throughout the region.
-Burial traditions are commonly the most effective communicators of the culture in question, but the fact that tumulus graves, rock-cut and trench burials, all to roughly the same periods, have all been found in and around demonstrates that there was a number of cultural influences in the area. he presence of these cemeteries significant Bronze Age village, one that the Greeks were aware of when they arrived in the Sele Plain, as it was eventually used as a reference point for .
+One of the best-preserved examples of the BronzeAge occupation is the large cemetery to the north of Poseidonia in the Gaudo localita, which shows similarities with other sites around Campania in the third millennium BCE, and three smaller cemeteries near Eboli, Pontecagnano, and Buccino, all of which boast features of the Gaudo culture.
+The continuity between these sites is significant, as it is further evidence that the area was continually occupied before the arrival of the Greeks and also suggests the presence of indigenous groups of varying ethnicities.
+Another indicator of this is the plethora of burial types that are found throughout the region.
+Burial traditions are commonly the most effective communicators of the culture in question, but the fact that tumulus graves, rock-cut and trench burials, all dating to roughly the same periods, have all been found in and around Poseidonia demonstrates that there was a number of cultural influences in the area.
+The presence of these cemeteries indicates that there was a significant Bronze Age village, one that the Greeks were aware of when they arrived in the Sele Plain, as it was eventually used as a reference point for the development of the Greek city.

-he remains of several Late Bronze Age residences and Mycenaean sherds outside the walls of and at Santa Venera demonstrate early contact with the wider Mediterranean world.
-Of all the evidence of pre-Greek habitation of the Sele Plain, this might be the most significant as it represents a close connection to the settlers that followed from Achaea in the 8th century BCE. further the origins of the indigenous folk inhabiting the Sele Plain, as he tells the tale of Jason, the Thessalian hero and leader of the Argonauts, landing in the area after being thrown off course on his way home from retrieving the Golden Fleece.
-Although hat is more likely is the presence of Greek mariners before the actual settlement was founded, bringing their own traditions and mythological history with them.
+The remains of several Late Bronze Age residences and Mycenaean sherds found outside the walls of Poseidonia and at Santa Venera demonstrate early contact with the wider Mediterranean world.
+Of all the evidence of pre-Greek habitation of the Sele Plain, this might be the most significant as it represents a close connection to the settlers that followed from Achaea in the 8th century BCE.
+One further consideration regarding pre-colonial contact comes from Strabo, who further complicates the origins of the indigenous folk inhabiting the Sele Plain, as he tells the tale of Jason, the Thessalian hero and leader of the Argonauts, landing in the area after being thrown off course on his way home from retrieving the Golden Fleece.
+Although Thessalian contact cannot be discounted, there is no solid archaeological evidence to support their presence.
+What is more likely is the presence of Greek mariners before the actual settlement was founded, bringing their own traditions and mythological history with them.